nipune/House-Price-Predictor/Melb_House_price_predictaor/README.md

 ![image](https://github.com/nipune/Project-2/blob/main/Melb_House_price_predictaor/Senitment.png)
 * Team also used estimators like Mean_absolute_error, root_mean_squared_error and R-square value to detemine the relationship between the model and the dependent variable for predicting house price.
 * Team also perform feature engineering to generate new feature named price_per_sqm to train the model*
-* For Data cleaning tehnique, following criteria used:
+* For the data cleaning process the following techniques were applied:
-    * Remove the rows with null values
+    * Remove the rows with null values.
-    * Remove the rows landsize or building area which has 0 value
+    * Remove the rows where landsize or building area has a 0 value.
-    * Remove the rows where building area is greatre than landsize
+    * Remove the rows where building area is greater than landsize.
-    * Suburub with 10 or less property grouped as 'Other'
+    * Suburbs with 10 or less properties grouped as 'Other'
 * After cleaning the data, we removed price and bedroom outliers from the data.
 * To build confidence around the clean data a distribution plot.
 This was created to visualise the price trend and it was clearly showing less outliners.
 * Fit and Train the data using test and train model.
 Linear-regression algorithm was used to fit the model and find out the score.